 It is usually conducted in the month of February.
 This year, the entrance test is being conducted on February 12,2017.

-Yes PRM and FPRM are approved by the All India Council for Technical Education (AICTE).
+Yes PRM are approved by the All India Council for Technical Education (AICTE).

 Yes, PRM is recognised as an equivalent of a master's degree by the Association of Indian Universities (AIU).